Midland, Virginia

 Midland is a census-designated place (CDP) in Fauquier County, Virginia, United States.
-The population as of the 2010 census was 218.
+As of the 2020 census, Midland had a population of 214.
 Midland is home to a post office with the local ZIP code of 22728.

 Midland is the closest community to the birthplace of John Marshall, the longest-serving Chief Justice in U.S. Supreme Court history.
 A small park honors his birthplace, with a marker placed where his home once stood.
 The county is also designated as part of the John Marshall Soil and Water Conservation District.

 Geography

 Midland is in southern Fauquier County along State Route 28, northeast of Bealeton and southwest of Calverton.
 Warrenton, the Fauquier County seat, is 11 mi to the north.
 According to the U.S. Census Bureau, the CDP has a total area of 10.5 sqkm, of which 0.02 sqkm, or 0.20%, is water.

 The Warrenton–Fauquier Airport is situated in Midland.
 Ross Industries is a company that has its headquarters in Midland.
+Smith-Midland Corporation, formerly Smith Cattleguard Company, was founded in Midland in 1960.
+It has been one of the largest employers in Fauquier County since the 1980’s.
+Smith-Midland is a manufacturer of precast concrete products.

 C. M. Crockett Park is located just north of Midland.
 It has Germantown Lake and the archeological sites of Germantown.
 The park has many facilities available to the public and is often used for county-wide events.